 TLDR Protein supplements with zinc, iron, and B vitamins reduce hair loss after sleeve gastrectomy.

-This study evaluated the effects of various supplements on hair loss prevention after sleeve gastrectomy in female candidates.
-Participants were divided into three groups: group 1 received routine multivitamin mineral supplements, group 2 received zinc, iron, and B vitamins in addition to routine supplements, and group 3 received protein supplements along with zinc, iron, B vitamins, and routine supplements.
-After 3 months, group 3 showed a significant increase in hair count in the frontal area, from 137 to 177 hairs per cm², compared to groups 1 and 2, which experienced hair loss.
-The study concluded that protein supplements, alongside micronutrients, were more effective in reducing hair loss post-surgery.
+This study evaluated the effects of essential amino acids, zinc, and iron supplementation on preventing early hair loss after sleeve gastrectomy (LSG) in female patients.
+Participants were divided into three groups: Group 1 received routine multivitamin mineral supplements, Group 2 received zinc, iron, and B vitamins in addition to routine supplements, and Group 3 received protein supplements (wheat and sesame proteins, methionine, and cysteine) along with zinc, iron, B vitamins, and routine supplements.
+Hair counts in the frontal area were measured before surgery and after 3 months.
+Results showed that Group 3 had a significant increase in hair count (from 137 to 177 hairs per cm²), compared to Groups 1 and 2, indicating that protein supplements, alongside micronutrients, were more effective in reducing hair loss post-surgery.
+This finding suggested that protein supplementation could be beneficial for future surgeries to mitigate hair loss.

 13 citations